Kenya SAFARI 2025

 Morning

-Travel into the northern wilderness to the remote Mathews Range to visit the Reteti Elephant Sanctuary.
-A community-owned sanctuary, a first for Africa.
-You will be paired with a keeper, from the local Samburu community who will You will teach you about the care, rehabilitation, and release of elephant calves and their ongoing anti-poaching initiatives.
+You will be paired with a keeper, all of whom are recruited from within the local Samburu community, who have been living alongside wildlife for thousands of years.
+You will be taught about the care, rehabilitation, and release of elephant calves and their ongoing anti-poaching initiatives.

 Evening